ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 	<figcaption>And it only took me three tries!</figcaption>
 </figure>

 Why did I do this?
 Especially after having already pre-ordered the Watch?
 I wanted to be sure I made the right choice.
-I'll echo what Tapbots developer [Paul Haddad](https://twitter.com/tapbot_paul/status/586570252672077824) said earlier today: June is a long way away, plenty of time for me to change my mind about a few things.
+I'll echo what Tapbots developer [Paul Haddad][twitter] said earlier today: June is a long way away, plenty of time for me to change my mind about a few things.

 Another thing is that this was probably going to be the *only* opportunity I would have to play with the Watch and the new MacBook until they get to me weeks from now.